 Round Four of the grant program

-Grants under this round of the program will only be made available for CRCs located in the following priority local government areas (LGAs)
+Under round four of the program grants were only available for CRCs located in the following priority local government areas (LGAs)

 - Canterbury Bankstown

 - Central Coast

 - Yass Valley

 A review of service coverage across the state has demonstrated that there is a major gap in the CRC network within the Sydney metropolitan area, and notable gaps in some regional centres.
 The above priority LGAs have been identified as optimal locations for future CRCs.

 Round 1 allocated $4,581,547 to 29 councils and two regional waste groups (representing six councils) to establish 34 Community Recycling Centres and two mobile collection services.
 View Round 1 successful project summaries on the NSW Environmental Trust website.

 Round 2 allocated $5,166,602 to 25 councils and six regional waste groups (representing 33 councils) to establish 36 Community Recycling Centres, eight of which incorporate mobile collection services to outlying areas.
 View Round 2 successful project summaries on the NSW Environmental Trust website.

 Round 3 allocated $1,707,710 to 10 councils to establish 10 Community Recycling Centres.
 The funding will be used for new developments as well as the enhancement of existing facilities.
 View Round 3 successful project summaries on the NSW Environmental Trust website.